-- Electric Cost [\$/kWh].
+• Electric Cost [\$/kWh].

 Enter the electric cost in \$/kWh.
 This entry together with kWh/year will be used to calculate the associated dollar costs for each scenario: Measured, Commissioned, Retrofitted, and State-of-the-Art (displayed under both charts).

-- Fan Exponent [-].
+• Fan Exponent [-].

 For fully turbulent airflow, there is a cubical (^3) relationship between fan energy and airflow whereas for fully laminar airflow there is a quadratic (^2) relationship.
 For data centers, the majority of the flow resistance is turbulent.
 Therefore, an exponent of 2.8 can often be used.

-- Emission Rate [lbs/kWh].
+• CO2 Emission Rate [lbs/kWh].

-The annual carbon emissions are calculated by multiplying the fan or chiller energy (kWh/year) for each scenario by the CO2 Emission Rate (lbs/kWh).
+The annual carbon emissions are calculated by multiplying the fan and chiller energy (kWh/year) for each scenario by the CO_2 Emission Rate (lbs/kWh).
+To limit the information on the Step 6 screen, we adjust the CO_2 Emission Rate for line losses (see T&D Losses below) rather than adjusting the site energy consumption.

 Select a state from the drop-down list and the average emission rate per eGRID (2021) for that state will be shown in the white Emission Rate box.
+Note that these are CO2 emission rates and not CO2e (equivalent) emission rates.
+The latter includes CH4 and N2O emissions, which generally adds less than 1% to the CO2e numbers.
 Alternatively, you can specify any emission rate by selecting Custom from the same drop-down list (first item) and then input the custom emission rate in the yellow Custom box.

 The Emissions & Generation Resource Integrated Database (eGRID) is a comprehensive source of data on the environmental characteristics of almost all electric power generated in the United States.
-The map below from eGRID (2021) provides an overview of the CO_2 emission rates across the United States.
+The map below (Figure 12) from eGRID (2023) provides an overview of the CO2 emission rates across the United States in 2021 (latest available numbers).
+These numbers do not include T&D Losses, but they will be added under T&D Losses below.
 Please note that the map uses lbs/MWh whereas the input on the Energy Results screen requires lbs/kWh.

 The correlation with type of generation fuel is strong.
-States with a high percentage of coal are generally colored dark blue or >1,300 lbs.
-CO_2/MWh electric generation (e.g., Wyoming and

-West Virginia), and states with a high percentage of clean power are colored light blue or <540 lbs.
-CO2/MWh.
+States with a high percentage of coal are generally colored dark blue or >1,200 lbs.
+CO_2/MWh electric generation (e.g., West Virginia and Wyoming), and states with a high percentage of clean power are colored light blue or <500 lbs.
+CO_2/MWh .
 If more current and/or detailed information is needed for a specific location, please contact your energy provider.